 Pepper Spray: It is always good to have some form of defense that will temporarily halt a bad guy that is in your face.

 Following my 2013 trip to Alaska, I really wanted to invest in some trekking poles but did not want to spend a lot of money.
 That said, I need to get something light enough, weight wise, to carry in my luggage and also something collapsible.
-When I saw this pair at Emergency Essentials, I jumped on the opportunity to get two for $18.95.
+When I saw this pair at Emergency Essentials, I jumped on the opportunity.

 For our hiking needs, we each need a single pole and let me tell you, having a hiking/trekking pole really has made a difference as we scramble up and down rocks on our hikes.
 And yes, they are currently with me on this year’s journey to one of my favorite vacation spots.

 These poles telescope to different lengths and also feature an anti-shock technology that can be turned on or off (although I have not quite figured out when it should be on and when it should be off).
 There are also three different sets of “feet” for different types of terrain, and I suppose weather.